Scalable and Secure Cloud PBX Phone Systems

 Enable modern collaboration with chat, phone, whiteboard, and video meetings in a single offering.

 - Start a phone call or video meeting from a chat message

 - Collaborate on a whiteboard from your desktop or room, and easily share it with others

 - See whether a colleague is available with presence status

 Zoom One — your all-in-one communication and collaboration offering.

 Unify your communications

 Disparate communication systems are costly, complex, and ultimately unsustainable in today’s complex business landscape.
 To remain competitive, businesses need agile and flexible solutions that enable employees to work efficiently from anywhere.
-They need a comprehensive communications platform — one that includes video conferencing, phone, chat, and more.
+They need a comprehensive communications platform — one that includes video conferencing, phone service, team chat, and more.

 Entirely cloud-based, the Zoom unified communications platform offers greater flexibility, reliability, and scalability.
 You can spend less time managing different systems and contracts, and more time improving productivity, enhancing collaboration, and getting work done.

 Zoom Rooms Hardware as a Service